Scheduled MonumentsWalesTennant Canal: Skewen Cutting and tramroad bridge

 What is Tennant Canal: Skewen Cutting and tramroad bridge?

-Tennant Canal: Skewen Cutting and tramroad bridge is a Post Medieval transport structure located in Wales, forming part of the Tennant Canal system developed during the Industrial Revolution.
+Tennant Canal: Skewen Cutting and tramroad bridge is a Post Medieval and Modern transport structure located in Wales, forming part of the Tennant Canal system which served the industrial development of the South Wales valleys.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM394.

 What period does Tennant Canal: Skewen Cutting and tramroad bridge date from?

 Tennant Canal: Skewen Cutting and tramroad bridge dates from the post medieval/modern period, and is classified as a canal.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Tennant Canal: Skewen Cutting and tramroad bridge?